Alejogb1/job-board/blog-data/how-does-pyspark-als-handle-multiple-ratings-for-the-same-user-item-pair.md

 id: "how-does-pyspark-als-handle-multiple-ratings-for-the-same-user-item-pair"
 ---

-Okay, let's tackle this.
-I've seen this particular issue crop up more than a few times in the past when dealing with recommendation systems at scale.
+,  I've seen this particular issue crop up more than a few times in the past when dealing with recommendation systems at scale.
 It's a common pitfall, and getting it sorted correctly is key to producing meaningful recommendations.
 The question of how PySpark's Alternating Least Squares (ALS) handles multiple ratings for the same user-item pair is nuanced, and it's not always immediately obvious from the documentation.

 Basically, when you feed data into an ALS model – whether in PySpark or any other implementation – that contains multiple ratings from the same user for the same item, the algorithm doesn’t treat these as separate, independent pieces of information for the final model.
 It’s not like it calculates separate latent factors for each rating instance; that would make little sense in practice.
 Instead, ALS employs a strategy of *aggregation* or *reduction* of these multiple ratings *before* model training begins.
 Think of it as preprocessing the data to provide a single, representative value.